Villanova Law Dorothy Day Pro Bono Award

 Qualifying Pro Bono Work

-Work completed on behalf of the following organizations qualifies towards the Dorothy Day Award: Homeless Advocacy Project “Adopt a Shelter,” Face to Face Legal Clinic, PA Innocence Project, STAR Federal Prisoner Reentry Project, VITA, Federal Defender’s Capital Habeas Unit, Senior Law Center, Pennsylvania Volunteers for the Indigent Program, Support Center for Child Advocates, Wills for Heroes, and VLS-sponsored pro bono service spring break trips.
-This is not an exhaustive list; work performed on behalf of other organizations which provide direct legal services to the poor or disenfranchised is also eligible for credit, provided all award criteria is met.
+Work completed on behalf of the following organizations qualifies towards the Dorothy Day Award: Face to Face Legal Clinic, PA Innocence Project, STAR Federal Prisoner Reentry Project, VITA, Federal Defender’s Capital Habeas Unit, Senior Law Center, Pennsylvania Volunteers for the Indigent Program, Support Center for Child Advocates, Wills for Heroes, Medical-Legal-Community Partnership (MLCP), Homeless Advocacy Project, Volunteer Lawyers for the Arts, and Villanova Law-sponsored pro bono service spring break trips.
+This is not an exhaustive list; work performed on behalf of other organizations that provide direct legal services to the poor or disenfranchised is also eligible for credit, provided all award criteria is met.

-Please contact Becky Fitzsimmons at email@example.com if you have any question as to whether your project qualifies.
+Please contact Sharon Buckingham if you have any question as to whether your project qualifies.